taystantim/taylaportfolio/README.md

 ##### Satisfying Stationarity

-After taking the first difference of the New York gas data we plot the time series, ACF and PACF to check if the conditions of stationarity are met.
-The ACF does not decay to zero very quickly as h increases see figure 2.
-A slow decay in the ACF to zero indicates that differencing is required.
-After taking the second difference the mean is around zero, and is constant.
-Also, the variance is not drifting as much.
-As h increases the ACF decays to zero very quickly.
+After taking the first difference of gas data, the next step was to assess if the series is stationary.
+The ACF decayed slowly (Figure 2), indicating that additional differencing was needed.
+After taking the second difference, the series had a stable mean near zero, relatively constant variance, and an ACF that decayed quickly.
 Thus, the second difference has made the gas prices data stationary.

 ##### Estimating Model Parameters